mdaria11/RPG_Game/README.txt

 programming, such as inheritance, encapsulation and polymorphism.
-I also used the Singleton Pattern for the Game and Grid classes (since there should be just one object for each class) and Visitor Pattern for applying spells on different entities.
+I also used the Singleton Pattern for the Game and Grid classes (since there should be just one object for each class), Visitor Pattern for applying spells on different entities and Factory Pattern for creating the characters.

 For parsing accounts and stories for the game I used an JSON parser.